Total pageviews

 However, the lakes’ immense stretches of water are not only a source of food; they are also a MANIDOO (spirit), a sacred source of many life forms.
 Therefore, whenever a person or a group of persons pass a remarkable or dangerous place on the Great Lakes, one is supposed to say a prayer, accompanied sometimes with a gift of asemaa (tobacco).
 Always place tobacco in the water whenever crossing a lake!

-19th century (or, possibly, partially 17th and partially 19th century) Anishinaabe rock painting at Agawa, Lake Superior, Ontario, depicting a horned underwater manidoo (manitu) by the name of Mishibizhiw, the Great Lynx.
-The site's name in Anishinaabemowin (Ojibwe) is Mazinaabikiniganing, which means "the painted rock".
-The sacred red ochre paint used to depict this, and many similar, accounts was generally created by mixing iron hematite with boiled sturgeon spine or bear grease.
+An Anishinaabe rock painting from the 19th century (or possibly partly from the 17th and partly from the 19th century) at Agawa, Lake Superior, Ontario, illustrates a horned underwater manidoo (manitu) named Mishibizhiw, the Great Lynx.
+In Anishinaabemowin (Ojibwe), the site is called Mazinaabikiniganing, meaning "the painted rock."
+The sacred red ochre paint used for this, and many similar depictions was typically made by mixing iron hematite with boiled sturgeon spine or bear grease.

-Mishibizhiw is associated with the water realm, and revered by the Anishinaabeg and Cree as one who controls the moods of the Lake and a sometimes dangerous guard of rapids and swift or troubled waters.
-Like other manidoog, Mishibizhiw has the power to shapeshift into various animal forms.
-Mishibizhiw is said to aid those who seek to cross dangerous water, provided that a suitable offer is made.
+Mishibizhiw is linked to the water domain and is respected by the Anishinaabeg and Ininiwak (Cree) as a being that governs the temperaments of the Lake and acts as a sometimes-perilous guardian of rapids and turbulent waters.
+Like other manidoog, Mishibizhiw possesses the ability to transform into different animal forms.
+Mishibizhiw is believed to assist those attempting to cross treacherous waters, given that an appropriate offering is made

-Some Anishinaabeg, particularly medicine men who seek to be granted the power to enter the sacred rocks, still leave offerings like asemaa (tobacco), clothing, and bundles of colored sticks.
-The rock painting recounts the daring four days crossing of eastern Lake Superior in the ealy 1600s by a fleet of war canoes, led by the warrior and Mide medicine man Ma-iingan (Wolf), with the blessing of Mishibiziw.
+Certain Anishinaabeg, especially medicine men who aspire to gain the ability to enter the sacred rocks, continue to leave offerings such as asemaa (tobacco), clothing, and bundles of colored sticks.
+The rock painting narrates the bold four-day journey across eastern Lake Superior in the early 1600s by a fleet of war canoes, led by the warrior and Mide medicine man Ma-iingan (Wolf), with the blessing of Mishibiziw.

 Nigig otter

-To the Anishinaabeg, NIBI or water is an organic system like the human body.
-It is like any circulatory system that ensures the ongoing health and well-being of the body that is the bearer of such a system.
-The Anishinaabe inhabitants of the Great Lakes area, who have always been aware of the existence of rivers that run underground, know that these underground waterways are the veins of OMIZAKAMIGOKWE, or OGASHINAN (Mother Earth).
-As she flows through the rivers, lakes and streams, NIBI seeps through underground passageways or bursts out of the surface of the Earth in the form of artesian wells.
-NIBI is regarded as the life blood of OGASINAN, as she purifies and feeds her.
-Because NIBI is the source of life and women have the gift of life, she is deemed the responsibility of women.
-It is the women who know that the waters of the Great Lakes must be protected, kept pure, for all life now and to come.
+For the Anishinaabeg, NIBI, or water, is akin to an organic system similar to the human body.
+It functions like a circulatory system that maintains the health and well-being of the body it serves.
+The Anishinaabe people of the Great Lakes region, who have long understood the presence of subterranean rivers, recognize these underground waterways as the veins of OMIZAKAMIGOKWE, or OGASHINAN (Mother Earth).
+As she flows through rivers, lakes, and streams, NIBI travels through underground channels or emerges from the Earth's surface as artesian wells.
+NIBI is seen as the lifeblood of OGASINAN, purifying and nourishing her.
+Since NIBI is the source of life and women possess the gift of life, its care is entrusted to women.
+It is the women who understand the necessity of protecting and preserving the purity of the Great Lakes' waters for the benefit of all current and future life.

-The blue color of the turquoise cabochon symbolizes both the waters of the Great Lakes and the spirit of NIBI.
+The turquoise cabochon's blue hue represents the waters of the Great Lakes as well as the essence of NIBI.

 The silver bezel, hand stamped and adorned Navajo-style and surrounded by sterling silver twisted wire, represents the shores of the lakes, where since time immemorial the Anishinaabekweg, the female caretakers of the Anishinaabe Nations, give offerings to the water spirits and leave tobacco ties for their water ceremonies.
 Since 2003, a group of courageous Anishinabekweg and male supporters take action to teach the public about the sacred element of water, and to bring up the serious issues of water pollution by walking once a year the perimeter of the Great Lakes.
 The mission of these MOTHER EARTH WATER WALKERS, which was initiated by two Anishinaabe grandmothers, is to address the widespread pollution by big corporations.
 Their mission is to save fresh, clean water for future generations.
 The Annual Women’s Water Walk was chosen to be held in Spring because of the natural re-growth of the natural habitat, as Springtime is a time for renewal, re-growth, and re-birth.